leanderkirkeland/Master_thesis/README.md

 # Master_thesis
-The code used for my Master's Thesis
+The code used for my Master's Thesis.